-A Short Guide to Act References
+A Short Guide to Act of Parliament References and Dates

 Post Office Act 1835 - 5 & 6 Will 4 c.25

 Thus the aforementioned "53 Geo 3 c.68" was the sixty-eighth Act passed in the session of Parliament that took place during the fifty-third year of the reign of George III.
 Sometimes a session would cross more than one regnal year – so "5 & 6 Will 4 c.25" was the 25th Act passed in the session of Parliament that took place in parts of the fifth and sixth years of the reign of William IV.
-These abbreviated forms are specified in the list of Acts given here.
+These abbreviated forms are specified in the lists of Acts given here.

 The modern convention is to abbreviate the name of the monarch using their English name, represent the chapter as "c.", and to use Arabic numerals throughout.
 Formerly Latinised forms of the names were often used, and uppercase Roman numerals (the latter are still often seen).
 So for example "5 & 6 Will 4 c.25" (illustrated above) may be seen referred to as "5 & 6 Gul.
 IV cap.XXV" and intermediate variants (Gulielmi for William).